Adamskoullos/react-next-guide/tables.md

 ```

-The below section includes the state and the `handleSort` function all of which are passed down to the `TableHeader`
+The below section includes the state and the `handleSort` function all of which are passed down to the `TableHeader`.
+The two pagination functions are used within the `TablePagination` component.

 ```js